 Keep in mind that pumpkins can last for several months at a cool room temperature and have a remarkably long shelf life.

 How to Cook with White Pumpkins

-White pumpkins can be substituted for orange pumpkins in most recipes, regardless of whether you are baking a whit pumpkin pie or simmering a pumpkin soup.
-While you can use any variety of white pumpkin for cooking or baking, the best and sweetest variety is the Lumina.
+White pumpkins can be substituted for orange pumpkins in most recipes, regardless of whether you are baking a white pumpkin pie or simmering a pumpkin soup.
+While you can use any variety of white pumpkins for cooking or baking, the best and sweetest variety is the Lumina.